andrea-mitridate/PTArcade/README.md

-# Search for Non Black Holes Binary signal in NANOGrav data
+# Search for Non Black Holes Binary signals in NANOGrav data

 The code provides a simple interface to the ENTERPRISE analysis suite, and allows for an easy implementation of new-physics searches in NANOGrav data.